fabcontigiani/server-capstone-project/README.md

 Response includes:
 - `detections`: Bounding boxes with labels (animal/human/vehicle) and confidence
 - `classifications`: Species predictions with confidence scores
+- `annotated_filepath`: Path to the annotated image with bounding boxes

 ## Development